-It has also called for Action Plans to be put in place for those health boards failing to achieve the waiting time target, with its ultimate aim that those children and young people requiring it should get the help they need, when they need it.
+It has also called for action plans to be put in place for those health oards failing to achieve the waiting time target, with its ultimate aim that those children and young people requiring it should get the help they need, when they need it.

 The Scottish Government set a target, which dates from December 2014, for the NHS in Scotland to deliver a maximum waiting time of 18 weeks from a patient’s referral to treatment for specialist CAMHS.
 The target should be delivered for at least 90 per cent of patients.

 The new figures indicate that of the 4,333 children and young people who started their treatment at CAMHS in Scotland between January and March 2017, 83.6 per cent were being treated within this 18 week waiting time.
 This is short of the 90 per cent target set by the Scottish Government.

 The four Health Boards failing to achieve the 18-week waiting time target were NHS Fife (84.5 per cent), NHS Grampian (45.2 per cent), NHS Lanarkshire (87.2 per cent) and NHS Lothian (47.8 per cent).

 The figures published also indicate that while 8,730 children and young people were referred to CAMHS between January and March 2017, only 6,892 were accepted for treatment.
 The coalition has raised concerns over what action is taken to address 1,838, more than a fifth (21 per cent) refereed but not accepted for treatment, and called for an inquiry into the referral process.